AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/import-applications.md

 When an application is complete and ready for deployment to a production server, the Workbench user packages the application into a *AEM forms application file* (.lca).
 Then an administrator uses administration console to import and deploy the application file, using the Applications tab on the Application Management page.

-You can also use thearchives tab on the Application Management page to import LCAs that were created using workbench 8.x.
+You can also use the archives tab on the Application Management page to import LCAs that were created using workbench 8.x.

 >[!NOTE]
 >